 We recognize that the impacts of COVID-19 may have imposed unexpected expenses or financial hardships on members of the NYU community.
 To assist students, NYU created the COVID-19 Emergency Relief Grant program, which uses funds generously donated by the NYU community, University funds, and federal CARES Act funds, which the University is committed to using for direct student assistance.

-We are also in the process of creating the NYU Faculty and Employee Emergency Relief Fund as a way for NYU friends, alumni, and fellow employees to help support employees in the face of new challenges presented by COVID-19.
+There is now the NYU Emergency Relief Fund for Faculty and Employees as a way for NYU friends, alumni, and fellow employees to help support employees in the face of new challenges presented by COVID-19.
 Initiated by and developed in partnership with the Administrative Management Council, 100% of all donations will directly support our employees’ most urgent needs as they adapt to changing circumstances.
-More information on the NYU Faculty and Employee Emergency Relief Fund will be coming soon.

 We attempt to respond to all email messages, even during University closures.

 Available 9:00 a.m.–5:00 p.m.
 ET Monday–Friday when the University is open.
 Emergent inquiries should be directed to (212) 998-2222.

 COVID-19's impacts are not confined to its medical effects; its disruptive reach has touched many parts of people's lives.
 The overall well-being of the NYU community matters.
 The University has an array of services to help and support students, faculty, administrators, and staff who have been affected by the coronavirus.